yuehaowang/lets_CG/loop_subdivision/README.md

     make
     ```

-2. Place your .obj model to the *resources* directory.
+2. Place your .obj model to the *resources/* directory.

 3. Suppose your model filename is *abc.obj*.
 Type the command to perform subdivision on your model: